Chemo-Dynamical Evolution of Galaxies: Galactic chemical evolution

 With rotation, $^{13}$C and $^{17,18}$O are enhanced.
-The evolution of isotopic ratios and comparison to observations can be found in Fig.\,7 of \citet{kob22iau}, which gives consistent results with \citet{rom19}'s GCE models. $^{12}$C/$^{13}$C ratio became too high, while it is possible to explain the low $^{13}$C/$^{18}$O ratio observed in submillimetre galaxies at redshift $z\sim2-3$ \citep{zhang18} without changing IMF.
+The evolution of isotopic ratios and comparison to observations can be found in Fig.\,7 of \citet{kob22iau}, which gives consistent results with \citet{rom19}'s GCE models. $^{12}$C/$^{13}$C ratio became too high, while it is possible to explain the low $^{13}$C/$^{18}$O ratio observed in submillimetre galaxies at redshift $z\sim2-3$ \citep{zhang18} without changing the IMF.

-Stellar rotation also cause the weak-s process that forms s-process elements from the existing seeds at a much shorter timescale than AGB stars.
-This may help solving the underproduction of Ba at [Fe/H] $\ltsim -1$ (Fig.\,\ref{fig:xfe}), but cause an overproduction of light s-process elements such as Sr, Y, and Zr.
+Stellar rotation also causes the weak-s process that forms s-process elements from the existing seeds at a much shorter timescale than AGB stars.
+This may help solving the underproduction of Ba at [Fe/H] $\ltsim -1$ (Fig.\,\ref{fig:xfe}), but causes an overproduction of light s-process elements such as Sr, Y, and Zr.
 The impact of stellar rotation on nucleosynthesis is not well understood yet.